Malabarba/paradox/README.md

 Usage
 ===

-To install it, open the file and call `M-x package-install-from-buffer`.
+To install it, call `M-x package-install RET paradox`.

 To use it, simply call `M-x paradox-list-packages` (instead of the regular `list-packages`).